Schubidu/node-radio-hamburg/README.md

-# OmDbApi SDK written in PHP
+# node-radio-hamburg

 [![Software License](https://img.shields.io/badge/license-LGPL%203.0-brightgreen.svg?style=flat-square)](LICENSE)

-The OmDbApi SDK written in PHP provides you an easy-to-use library to communicate with the RESTful API from www.omdbapi.com!
+The node-radio-hamburg package provides you an easy-to-use method to play the Radio Hamburg music stream via a command line interface.
-It is based on the HTTP Client Guzzle to be extensible as far as possible.

-Please have a look at the examples, to learn how to handle the SDK.

-> Note: This SDK is still in development.
+> Note: This script is still in development.
 Feel free to report encountered issues!

 ## Requirements